jckpn/lboro-comp-vision-notes/Computer Vision.md

 1. Define a neighbourhood to use, like a $5\times 5$ square
 2. Apply a function (e.g. histogram equalisation) to the pixels in the given neighbourhood
-3. Repeat for each pixel in the image, moving the neighbourhood's centre from pixel to pixel
+3. Repeat for each pixel in the image, moving the neighbourhood’s centre from pixel to pixel

 ### Averaging Filters